kettanaito/react-advanced-form/docs/custom-styling.md

 ## Introduction

-We believe that styling the form should be easy and flexible, so the developers can achieve modern look _and_ modern functionality without the two conflicting with each other.
-This being sad, the main concept behind custom styling is to completely separate the logic of the `Field` and its appearance, fully dedicating the latter to the end developer.
+Creating a custom styles for the form should be easy and flexible, allowing you to achieve modern look _and_ modern functionality without the two conflicting with each other.
+The main concept behind the custom styling is to completely separate the logic of the `Field` component and its visual appearance, fully dedicating the latter to the end developer.

-On the technical level it is powered by the `connectField`, a HOC which wraps any given custom field and ensures it receives all the essential properties to tailor the best UI.
-This also helps to strive toward the custom fields being stateless/functional.
+Technically speaking, this is powered by the `connectField`, a HOC which wraps your custom React component (custom field) and provides the following features:

+* Makes the custom component subscribed to the native `Field` lifecycle events
+* Propagates all the essential props of the field to the custom component to tailor the best user interface possible
+* Strives towards the custom components being stateless/functional

 ## Usage